keithasaurus/koda-validate/docs/index.rst

 A wide array of validation tools are provided out-of-the-box, but Koda Validate also attempts allows for straightforward extension to suit whatever validation needs you have.

+Let's take a look at some quick examples.

 Scalars
 ^^^^^^^